Arkansas Association for Food Protection and American Society for Microbiology

 3:45 p.m. – Speaker: Greg Thoma, Bates Teaching Professor of Chemical Engineering, University of Arkansas.
 On the Potential Application of Life Cycle Assessment in Food Safety Assessment

-4:15 p.m – Speaker: Frank Yiannis, Vice President – Food Safety, Walmart.
-To be determined
+4:15 p.m – Speaker: Frank Yiannas, Vice President-Food Safety, Walmart.
+Food Safety Equals Behavior

 4:45 p.m. – Round table discussion